 Kannaland Municipality is a Category B Municipality in the Garden Route District.
-It is the smallest Municipality in the Garden Route District Municipality (the statistics and economical contribution towards the grdm can be viewed in the MERO 2020).
-The Covid 19 pandemic had a severe impact on the economic growth and state of the financial climate, however the Municipality thrives to deliver services to the community.
+It is the smallest Municipality in the Western Cape Province and in South Africa.
+Despite the small economic and state of financial climate, the Municipality thrive to deliver services to the community.